Your Oxford SSO Account

 - Click "OK"

-Now we can set up MFA:
+Now you can set up MFA:

 - Right-click the "Oxford SSO" entry you just created